 I’m frequently seeing more discussions online regarding local competition undercutting business by quoting or taking jobs at discounted rates.
 Having competition in your market is a good thing, and at the heart of it seems very American.
 However, having your customer base suddenly dry up because another company is slashing their rates seems shockingly unfair and can get anyone’s blood boiling quickly.
 So what’s going on here and what can you do about it?

 There are a few things at play here that we should start to dissect.
 First, there’s the notion that someone is offering the same services as you, but doing it drastically cheaper – so they win the order.
-Often, it’s not a case of apples to apples as they may not be using the same garment blank, number of screens or even breaking out the price the same way (you include screens, theirs is a separate add-on later).
+Often, it’s not a case of apples to apples as they may not be using the same garment blank, the number of screens or even breaking out the price the same way (you include screens, theirs is a separate add-on later).
 If it’s not too late, make sure your potential customer is educated on the quoting process and all things are comparable.
-Secondly, there’s also the fact that maybe the guy down the street isn’t dropping his pants at the price and trying to steal all your business, but legitimately has reduced his margins enough that they can operate with lower pricing and still make a good profit.
+Secondly, there’s also the fact that maybe the guy down the street isn’t dropping his pants at the price and trying to steal all your business but legitimately has reduced his margins enough that they can operate with lower pricing and still make a good profit.
 Don’t just naively assume that your costs and overhead are equal to your competition.
 All shops are not created equal.

 Next, I’d like to introduce you to the notion that you shouldn’t be selling on price anyway.
-Maybe you’ve heard or read this before; but it’s dramatically true.
+Maybe you’ve heard or read this before, but it’s dramatically true.
 Price based sales reduce the services you provide down to a bare-bones commodity, like gasoline.
 Think about all the creative energy, craftsmanship, years of learning the printing process – all shoved down through a hose and into someone’s tank like gas, sold for the lowest price imaginable.
 Who the hell wants to do that?
-The flipside of the coin is that your customer base revolves around clients that truly appreciate what you have to offer, are there for the long-term, and in fact wouldn’t dream of going anywhere else because they value everything you have to offer.
+The flipside of the coin is that your customer base revolves around clients that truly appreciate what you have to offer, are there for the long-term, and in fact, wouldn’t dream of going anywhere else because they value everything you have to offer.
 Your price is whatever it is, and they will pay for it.
 At the end of the day Motel 6 and Ritz Carlton are still hotel chains, where complete strangers rent a bed for a night or more.
 Two different markets, two different business models; but only one sells on price.
 Are you the “leave the light on” guy?
 Do you want to be?

 So, let’s discuss how to change your thinking a bit.
 Where you should be driving your thought process is thinking about your Value Proposition.
 In the simplest terms, a Value Proposition is a statement that outlines the benefit that you provide for your customers and how you do it uniquely well.
 It describes your target customer, the problem you solve, and why you are distinctly better than everyone else in the marketplace.
 Think about that.
 Who do you want to sell to every day?
 Are you just taking any order from anybody that strolls in off the street?
 Or, are you explicitly targeting a particular market by aligning your services to their needs?
 And, to complete the thought, have you built your business to completely dominate that market by offering what other companies can’t?
 Let’s keep moving and think about your business as you read this:

 Define.
 The first step in building your Value Proposition is to define exactly who you are, and who are your customers.
 Rather than thinking about any person that could just amble through the door, narrow it down to the core group that you really want to serve.
 Maybe your market could center on retail, museums, schools, military, resorts, bands, promotional item folks, area businesses, even other printers.
-It doesn’t have to be one selection…the key is just define who are your best customers that align with your business skills and talents.
+It doesn’t have to be one selection…the key is just to define who are your best customers that align with your business skills and talents.
 These could be future customers too, as maybe they haven’t partnered with you yet.
 Make a list.
 (Yes, actually do it you lazy bum!!)

 Evaluate.
 The second step is to honestly evaluate your business.
 Does it offer a truly unique and demonstratively better offering for your defined target group?
 If not, what do you need?
 Better art, better skills as a printer, faster turn times, knowledge in apparel, updated equipment or technology?
 Be brutally honest.
 If you are lacking something, what are you going to do about it?
 Maybe you need to hire or outsource an artist, take a class, add embroidery, or buy a delivery van.
 This could be a goal while you work towards filling the void, but the main idea here is to identify what you are lacking and have a real plan in place to shore that part up if needed.
 Again, write it down!!